+Part B 10

-Part B - Purpose and Application of the Act
+Purpose and Application of Act

-3. Purposes of Act
+Purpose of Act

-- (1) The purposes of this Act are to- - (a) promote the development of a competitive, efficient and viable South African transport industry contributing to economic growth and development; - (b) promote the development of an integrated system of economic regulation of transport of passengers and goods, through airports or ports, and by road or rail; - (c) promote efficiency, reliability, safety and performance in the management and operation of transport facilities and services, in accordance with recognised international standards and local requirements; - (d) establish appropriate institutional arrangements and procedures to support the consistent economic regulation of transport facilities and services; - (e) enhance transparency in the management of transport facilities and services; and - (f) promote appropriate investment in transport facilities and services. - (2) The purposes of this Act are to be pursued in a manner that promotes- - (a) the development of small and medium enterprises; and - (b) the achievement of equality through measures designed to advance persons or categories of persons historically disadvantaged by unfair discrimination in the operation of and access to transport facilities and services.
+- 3. (1) The purposes of this Act are to- - (a) promote the development of a competitive, efficient and viable South African transport sector contributing to economic growth and development; 15 - (b) promote the development of an integrated system of economic regulation of transport of passengers and goods, by air or through airports or ports, and by road or rail; - (c) promote efficiency, reliability, safety, climate change and performance in the management and operation of transport facilities and services, in accordance 20 with recognised international standards and local requirements; - (d) establish appropriate institutional arrangements and procedures to support the consistent economic regulation of transport facilities and services; - (e) enhance transparency in the management of transport facilities and services; - (f) promote appropriate investment in transport facilities and services; and 25 - (g) develop complaints and dispute resolution mechanisms. - (2) The purposes of this Act are to be pursued in a manner that promotes- - (a) the development of small and medium enterprises; and - (b) the achievement of equality through measures designed to advance persons or categories of persons historically disadvantaged by unfair discrimination in 30 the operation of and access to transport facilities and services.

-4. Application of Act
+Application of Act

-- (1) Subject to any exemptions contemplated in subsections (7) to (9), this Act applies to any market, entity, facility or service in the transport sector that was, immediately before the effective date, subject to economic regulation by the Minister in terms of any legislation listed in Section 2(4). - (2) The Minister, in consultation with the Regulator, by notice in the Gazette, may declare that this Act applies to any market, or any entity, facility or service, irrespective whether privately or state owned, within the transport sector, if the Minister has determined that either of the following circumstances apply: - (a) a single operator controls more than 70% of the market for the facility or service concerned; or - (b) the preconditions for competition do not exist in the market for the facility or service concerned. - (3) The extent of regulation introduced must be proportionate to the competition problems in the market. - (4) When making a determination in terms of subsection (2)(b), the regulator must have found that- - (a) at least one firm operating in the market has market power; or - (b) a facility or resource in the market is an essential facility.
+- 4. (1) Subject to any exemptions contemplated in subsections (7) to (9), this Act applies to any market, entity or facility in the transport sector that was, immediately before the effective date, subject to economic regulation by the Minister. - (2) The Minister, in consultation with the Regulator, by notice in the Gazette, may declare that this Act applies to any market, or any entity or facility, irrespective whether privately or state owned, within the transport sector, if the Minister has determined that either of the following circumstances apply- - (a) a single operator controls more than 70% of the market concerned; or 40 - (b) the preconditions for efficiency and cost-effectiveness do not exist in the market concerned. - (3) The extent of regulation introduced must be proportionate to the competition problems in the market. - (4) When making a determination in terms of subsection (2)(b), the Regulator must 45 have found that- - (a) at least one firm operating in the market has market power; or